A series starring Skiffle King Lonnie Donegan, joined every week by the usual musical and variety guests.

+A report in Melody Maker in August 1956 suggested that negotiations were under way for Donegan to star in his own series, but it would take another three years for any contract to be signed.
 His musical tastes ranged from blues, gospel, country to British music hall, and they all featured in the show.
 However, most of the guests were of the middle of the road and trad jazz variety, many of them also recorded for Pye Records, owned by ATV.

 Donegan would also get involved in small scale comedy sketch clips at the beginning and end of the shows, something which would become commonplace later in the decade with Cliff, Dusty and Lulu.
 Talking to Disc ahead of the final series he spoke about the comedy angle "I'm no genius and it's taken me a long time to learn, but it's a thing I've always wanted to do and I think I've learnt now, in just the same way as I learnt to sing."
-Talking to Pop Weekly at about the same time he said "There'll It other guests popping in from time to time, but generally it will be the same formula as before.
-Some singing and clowning around, and as wide a variety of songs as we can get together...'
+Talking to Pop Weekly at about the same time he said "There'll be other guests popping in from time to time, but generally it will be the same formula as before.
+Some singing and clowning around, and as wide a variety of songs as we can get together..."

 Singing group The Raindrops joined as regular guests in 1962 and featured Jackie Lee and Vince Hill, both of whom would later have successful solo careers.

 The series was back in April 1964, but this time there was a concept.
 In an attempt to replicate the success of Stars & Garters' it was set in 'Donegan's Bar', "it could be Las Vegas, it could be Chelsea, it could be anywhere," said producer Francis Essex in a Daily Mirror article.
 The first half of the show saw the cast rehearse (although it was nothing of the sort) while the second half was the actual performance.
 The Clark Brothers taught him some dance routines, while Lonnie ditched his guitar for all but one song.